 Interestingly, your fat cells adapt in a similar way.
 They can shrink and grow, which is fine, but if you gain enough fat, they’ll multiply.
 This phenomenon is called fat-cell hyperplasia, and it’s one reason why people who have been quite overweight in the past will often have more trouble getting and staying lean.
 It’s not an issue we tend to run into around here—it’s a very high-level adaptation, and you’d need to get really fat—but it’s one reason why it pays to bulk fairly leanly.

 It’s also a good reason to understand that a fat person’s battle is very different from ours.
 Not only will they have more fat cells, but their digestive systems have already adapted to crave, fit, and digest more food.
 They’ll find a bulking diet easy to stomach, we will not.
 And while we’ll be able to get and stay lean fairly easily, for them it can be a lifelong battle.

 The good news for us is that we have a genetic advantage here.
 Even skinny-fat guys don’t have this issue.
 Moreover, if you’re already very lean, then your hormonal profile will also make it easier to stay lean.
-This is why bulking at 15% body fat or lower tends to allow guys to build muscle more leanly, whereas bulking at 20% or more can make it really hard to build more muscle than fat.
+This is why bulking at 15% body fat or lower tends to allow guys to build muscle more leanly, whereas bulking at 20% or more might make it really hard to build more muscle than fat.
 (Skinny-fat guys do run into issues with this, and we go into more detail on this in our article for skinny-fat guys.)